 Team around the School project will provide additional capacity within schools and the Early Help Hubs, offering targeted support to a group of young people who are at significant risk of disengaging with their secondary school.
 Read more

 The Careers Journey is co-ordinated action from a range of partners to help all our young people here in Blackpool prepare for work.
 Learn more about the project

 We will shortly be launching Blackpool’s very own Teacher Recruitment and Retention Strategy, ‘Teach Blackpool’, which will focus on supporting teachers across the town.
-The emphasis will be on providing support for newly and recently qualified teachers, and on in-school coaching available to all teachers.
+The emphasis is providing support for newly and recently qualified teachers, in addition to in-school coaching available to all teachers.

-This will align to the recently announced national DfE Teacher Recruitment and Retention Strategy whose overarching aims are to:
+This will align to the national DfE Teacher Recruitment and Retention Strategy whose overarching aims are to:

 - Create the right climate for leaders to establish supportive school cultures that allow teachers to focus on teaching